Step 3: Carrying out an investigation Investigations at work

 • keep the case confidential

-In a disciplinary procedure, the person investigating should be finding out if there is an issue that needs to be addressed, not trying to prove guilt.
+In a disciplinary procedure, the person investigating should be finding out if there is an issue that needs to be addressed.
+They should not be trying to prove guilt.

 How long an investigation needs to take